-Join Aaron Quigley for an in-depth discussion in this video Understanding the timeline, part of Captivate 8 Essential Training.
+Join Aaron Quigley for an in-depth discussion in this video Understanding the timeline, part of Learning Captivate 8.

 As we're creating slides, eventually our user's going to want to move through the slides.
 Some slides we may want to have appear for a certain amount of time, and then automatically advance to the next slide.
 If I were to just play this presentation right now, because of our general setting, each slide is on the screen for a duration of three seconds.
 That means I'd start the presentation and this opening slide that we put together would be on the screen for three seconds.
 And then would automatically advance to this welcome message from the President.
 After three seconds, this welcome message is going to try to automatically advance to the next slide.

 We can also see all the elements on the slide are going to be there for duration of three seconds as well.
 There are a few ways we can actually change this duration.
 If I want every element on the slide, and the slide itself to, let's say, play for five seconds, in the Properties panel with the slide selected, I can actually change the slide duration.
 All I have to do is simply click and type a new number.
 Or I can also click and hold my mouse and then drag left and right to change between different numbers of seconds.
 At the very bottom of the screen, there's the word timeline.
 If you click on the word timeline, it's going to automatically open up this slide timeline.